daveliepmann/SkimMetafilter/README.md

 I love reading the comments on [Metafilter](http://www.metafilter.com).
 Sometimes, though, a thread is too long and I don't have the time to read through all of the comments.
 This is a bookmarklet I use to show me only the "best" comments.

-This is very much a work in progress.

 To use, create a bookmark with the following text as the link, and click it when you're on a Metafilter discussion page.

 ```javascript